prasanthrangan/hyprdots/theming.md

 > **Note**
 >
-> As wallpapers can be changed/cycled, column 3 here gets updated automatically by the wallapaer script.
+> As wallpapers can be changed/cycled, column 3 here gets updated by the wallpaper script.
 > Also, all files in the wallpaper dir should be valid image files or animated gif files

 ```shell